DanyloNovikov/jack-bot/README.md

 end
 ```

-Send a request to api if it is successful, return success or error (defined in base_operations)
+Send a request to API if it is successful, return success or error (defined in base_operations).